 Corniglia, Cinque Terre

 The town between Vernazza and Manarola is Corniglia, and from here you can enjoy a great walk in nature.
 Dating back to Roman times, Corniglia will strike you for its terraced fields, the ruse locals envisioned to develop their farming activities.
-The name probably originating from the term “gens Cornelia”, a prominent Roman family that was controlling the area at the time, before falling under the rule of other important clans during the Middle Ages.
+The name probably originated from the term “gens Cornelia”, a prominent Roman family that was controlling the area at the time, before falling under the rule of other important clans during the Middle Ages.

 Like the rest of the Cinque Terre towns, also Corniglia offers a sweet beach stay as well as great hiking paths.
 For this, the best time to go is the good season, from spring to summer, as fall and winter can be rainy and prone to landslides, making the local authorities close some of the trekking routes.